ETS5/RPWNmasternodesetup/README.md

 ```
 sudo visudo
 ```
-#Add the below line to the end of the file.
+#dd the below line to the end of the file.

 [username] ALL=(ALL) ALL